 This format made a comeback in 2016/17.
 Indeed, in order to support their huge international growth, Trivago has reproduced this format in 13 countries translated in various different languages.

-Then Trivago started to create more complex direction
+Afterwards Trivago went in a more complex direction

 The Trivago experience